Bbalduzz/flutter_numeric_text/README.md

   @override
   Widget build(BuildContext context) {
-    // Simply add the widget, and when its value changes, it will automatically
+    // Simply add the widget, and when its value changes,
-    // trigger the animation.
-To use the widget, you only need to provide
+    // it will automatically trigger the animation.

+    // To use the widget, you only need to provide
-    // a text value, other fields are optional.
+    // a data value, other fields are optional.

     NumericText(
       "12345 or text",